yaronn/wopr/misc/more.md

 If you experience firewall issues replace tty.zone with ec2-23-21-64-152.compute-1.amazonaws.com.

-Tip: If you use url shortener (e.g. bit.ly) add the -L flag to curl to follow redirects.
+Tip: If you use a url shortener (e.g. bit.ly) add the -L flag to curl to follow redirects.

-**option 3: via the local viewer**
+**Option 3: via the local viewer**

 Save the report xml to report.xml and then: